Dyang0/Personal-Man-Page/README.md

 [ *Bad Habits + Ignorance = Complexity = Wasted Time & Resources* ]

 This guide may seem more helpful for pen testers.
 But as of now, I feel like these topics are indispensable for every software developer.
 It will be  useful as one goes more into the OS and learn topics such as threading.
-Without a great jump start, complexity increases significantly.
+Without a strong jump start, complexity increases significantly.

 The primary sources of complexity includes
 - setting up a working environment